AdityaDeolalikar/SIH_2024/README.md

-# Innovation Excellence Indicators Portal
+# Innovation Excellence Indicators Portal: SRUJAN

 This portal tracks, measures, and showcases innovation excellence within educational institutions by aggregating data, providing analytics, and presenting key indicators through a user-friendly interface.
 It fosters collaboration, data-driven decision-making, and recognition of innovative achievements.